 (1) This clause applies to a resident of a retirement village, or the resident’s personal representative, subject to any provision in the residence contract.

-(2) A resident who is entitled to vote at a meeting of the residents, or the resident’s personal representative, may by signed notice (the “proxy notice”) appoint a person (the “proxy”) to vote for the resident by way of a proxy vote at a specific meeting of the residents stated in the notice.
+(2) A resident who is entitled to vote at a meeting of the residents, or the resident’s personal representative, may by signed notice (the proxy notice) appoint a person (the proxy) to vote for the resident by way of a proxy vote at a specific meeting of the residents stated in the notice.

 (3) The appointment of the proxy is valid only if the proxy notice is given to the chairperson of the meeting at which the proxy is to vote before any vote is taken at that meeting.